-While we are willing to accept a victim coming in with an accusation of rape much after an incident she reluctantly consented to in has happened, we are less tolerant about the ability of the man who must judge in the heat of the moment to determine whether the refusal is something that will resolve with persuasion or violate.
-And the sensitivity of men differs wildly, much of it determined by individual life experiences – we do little to help men learn.
+While we are willing to accept a victim coming in with an accusation of rape much after an incident she reluctantly consented to, we are less tolerant about the man who must judge in the heat of the moment to determine whether the reluctance is something that will resolve with persuasion or she is actually averse, as opposed to awkward.
+And the sensitivity of men differs wildly, much of it determined by individual life experiences – we do little to help men learn to distinguish.

 It is an age old debate – how much no is no when it comes to sex.
-There is a side that thinks all “No” is a dead end.
+One side that thinks all “No” is a dead end – absolute refusal.
 There is another that pretty much refuses to recognize any form of “No” as being an actual refusal.
 Neither are practical.
+Life happens somewhere in the middle and they make neither guides nor stereotypes for that.
 As always, the more adamant force is applied to a process, the less there is sensitivity to nuance.
 It isn’t enough to simply dump responsibility for changing a status quo on one side of a difference.
 Particularly when that side is less vulnerable to the problem to begin with.